 This documentary also features the remarkable team of neurosurgeons, anaesthetists, cardiologists and plastic surgeons who painstakingly planned and performed the marathon surgery.
 During the week of the final separation, the world’s news organisations were given limited access to WTFN’s coverage of the surgery.

 The full behind the scenes story is presented in this compelling documentary – Trishna & Krishna: The Quest For Separate Lives.
-In 2011, the documentary was awarded the TV Week Logie for Most Outstanding Factual Program in Australia.
+In 2011, the documentary was awarded the TV Week Logie for Most Outstanding Factual Program.
+It also won Best Music for a Documentary at the 2010 Australian Screen Music Awards.